alisdt/online_experiments_course/05_javascript.rst

         function(x, y) { return "The input was "+x+" and "+2*y; }

-    Newer versions of JavaScript have another way to define functions:
+    You may also see another way to define functions:

     .. code::

         (x, y) => "The input was "+x+" and "+2*y;

-    This new way isn't used as widely, as it's not supported on some older browsers and browser versions.

-    A function without a name is called an *anonymous function*.
+    A function without a name, like the two immediately above, is called an *anonymous function*.

 Code formatting in JavaScript
 -----------------------------